Wakfu (TV series): The Brotherhood of the Tofu

 A Shushu trapped inside of Percedal's sword.
 He is obsessed with destruction and lends strength to any being he possesses.
 He is usually in the form of a dagger but can grow to the size of a longsword.
 His true form is a knee-high demon, however, he is still incredibly strong for his size and grows bigger every time he is hit.
 Rubilax can also create a small army of strong clay warrior-clones.
 As his time with the Brotherhood progresses, he eventually grows attached to the group, enough so to rebel against his own kind.
-In Season 3, Adamai shatters the sword, damaging Rubilax.
-As Percedal lays dying, Rubilax makes a deal with him to release the Shushu after he helps him save his family - turning into Percedal's missing right arm, able to take any shape.
-However, Ruel notes that upon their Guardian's death a Shushu would be released, hinting that Rubilax made the deal to save Percedal's life.
+In the third season, Adamai shatters the sword, damaging Rubilax.
+As Percedal is dying, Rubilax makes a deal with him to release the Shushu after he helps him save his family.
+Rubilax replaces Percedal's missing right arm and can assume any shape.